st155213/Free-YouTube-MP3-Downloader-Python/README.md

 ### Step 3: Run the Downloader
 1. Download the __Python_Youtube_MP3_Downloader_Win.pyw__ file.
 2. Run the file and wait; it will automatically download ffmpeg and yt-dlp if missing.
-3. Enter a YouTube URL in the GUI and click Download MP3.
+4. Enter a video/audio URL in the GUI
+5. Choose a Save name.
+6. Click __Download MP3__ or __Download MP4__.
-4. Files will be saved in the local music directory in the same folder as the Python file.
-The music folder is automatically created by the program if it doesn’t exist.
+7. Files will be saved in the local music directory (auto-created if missing).

 ## License